Introduction to jets

 root[1] CollectionTree->Print("*Jets*")

-tip The three jet collections described above are generally sufficient for most ATLAS analyses.
+tip The two jet collections described above are generally sufficient for most ATLAS analyses.
 The recommended jet collections occasionally change and there are some analysis scenarios that necessitate the use of other jet collections.

 *............................................................................*